AnySoftKeyboard/AnySoftKeyboard/README.md

   * special keyboard for text fields which require email or URI addresses.
  * Physical keyboard is supported as-well.
  * Auto capitalization.
- * Word suggestions.
+ * Word suggestions, and Next-Word suggestions.
  * special key-press effects:
   * Sound on key press (if phone is not muted).
   * Vibrate on key press.
  * Voice input.
- * Any many more features.
+ * More on AnySoftKeyboard can be found [here](http://softkeyboard.googlecode.com)

 License
 -------